Certification ensures ethical fur for the fashion industry

 - The Saga Certification System was developed by Finnish Fur Breeders Association

-- Criteria include advanced animal health and welfare, breeding conditions, food maintenance, farm hygiene, record keeping and environmental management
+- Criteria include advanced animal health and welfare, breeding conditions, food maintenance, farm hygiene, record keeping and environmental management.
+The certification has over 60 criteria, and WelFur one protocol in the criteria

-- Saga Certified farms are monitored and inspected by the Finnish government and both EU and local authorities as well as outside 3rd party auditor, DNV GL
+- Saga Certified farms are monitored and inspected by the Finnish government and both EU and local authorities as well as outside 3rd party auditor

 - The Saga Certification is valid for three years at a time and is then re-audited